Scepter4Qing/PyFuncEquivDataset/README.md

 - `revision` is not used in this dataset.
 - `compilable`  represents whether the method was used to perform the mutual execution step.
 It is set to `1` if used, otherwise it is set to `0`.
 - `tests` is not used in this dataset.
-- `generated_tests` is the set of test cases that Pynguin generated for the method.
+- `generated_tests` represents the test cases that Pynguin generated for the method.
-- `used_tests` is the set of test cases that are processed and used for mutual execution.
+- `used_tests` represents the test cases that are processed and used for mutual execution.
-- `groupID` is the grouping result of 'groupID' after type inference.
+- `groupID` represents the grouping result after type inference.
 - `id` represents the unique identifier of the method.

 Of the above items `revision` and `tests` are not used in this dataset.